Escaped Chasm

-Escaped Chasm is a 2019 adventure game developed by Temmie Chang.
+Escaped Chasm is a 2019 adventure game developed by American animator and illustrator Temmie Chang.
 As a test project, it was released on April 2, 2019, as freeware on Itch.io.
 The game is set in an abandoned house and follows an unnamed girl whose parents never come back.

-Previously known for her illustration work on Toby Fox's Undertale (2015) and Deltarune (2018), Chang used the game as a way to practice using the RPG Maker MV engine.
+Previously known for her illustration work on Toby Fox's Undertale (2015) and Deltarune Chapter 1 (2018), Chang used the game as a way to practice using the RPG Maker MV engine.
 Escaped Chasm received praise from reviewers.
+A sequel was released in 2020.

 Gameplay and plot

 Escaped Chasm is an exploration-based adventure game with four different endings.
 The player controls an unnamed girl who lives alone in her parents' house.
 Without her parents, the player can freely explore the house and progress through the game by writing down events in a diary.
 Sleeping lets the player watch a dream sequence and continue to the next day.
 On the second day, the unnamed girl meets a man with a demonic appearance named Zera, who warns her that the house is slowly descending into chaos.
 As time progresses, the house gradually falls apart.
 Zera reveals that the girl's parents are gone and offers the opportunity to save them by taking the girl to another world.
 Despite knowing she will lose memories of her parents, the girl accepts Zera's offer.